VariusValinium22/se_project_aroundtheus/README.md

 -Setting up font files specific to the font name(Inter) and font-weight -Text overflow management using ellipsis
 -Exporting Images from Figma
--Collecting information of CSS measurements from Figma
+-Collecting information of CSS measurements from Figma -Set up Modal for Editing Profile information
+-Set up Modal for Creating a New Card
+-Set up Modal for Previewing the Image of the Card

 **Videos**